-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-973 75.00% \$35,464 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Number in the class (defined in H4 above) who borrowed from the types Percent of the class (defined above) who borrowed from the types of loans specified Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified of loans in the first in the first Source/Type of Loan specified in the first column column (nearest 1%) column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+75.00% \$35,464 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-958 74.00% \$24,917 c) Institutional loan programs. d) State loan programs.e) Private student loans made by a bank or 314 24.00% ¢22.072 lender.
-514 24.00% \$33,873
+958 74.00% \$24,917 c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.
+314 24.00% \$33,873